The Boy Inside the Broken House

 One must admire the scale.

-The market often pays for output, not wounds.
-Employers do not generally say, “Please send us your childhood radiance and evidence of existential depth.”
-They want deliverables.
+This does not make AI harmless.
+The market often pays for output, not inner weather.
+Employers want deliverables.
 Fast.
 Clean.
 Cheap.
-Preferably by yesterday.
+Preferably yesterday.
 AI will change work.
-It will squeeze some people, enrich some people, confuse most people, and allow a great many fools to speak with the borrowed confidence of machines.
-The old ladder is wobbling.
-The new ladder may have missing rungs.
-And some of us are standing below, looking up, already tired.
+It will squeeze some people, enrich some people, confuse most people, and allow many fools to speak with the borrowed confidence of machines.

 If the race is against a machine that does not sleep, I lose before putting on shoes.